What Is Multiple System Atrophy (MSA)?

 - sleep apnea

 you manage the disorder by providing treatment that reduces symptoms as much as

-To manage symptoms, your doctor may recommend:
+To manage symptoms, your doctor may recommend the following:

 dizziness when standing or sitting.

-- A pacemaker may help to keep your heart beating at a slightly faster
+may need to insert a pacemaker to keep your heart beating at a slightly faster

-- Impotence medication may be prescribed to manage erectile dysfunction.
+may provide medication to manage erectile dysfunction.

 Bladder Care and Control

 doctor may recommend the insertion of a permanent catheter to allow you to pass

 Managing Breathing and Swallowing

 may help you maintain muscle strength and motor skills for as long as possible